-Cub Scouting is where most boys join the Scouting program, but boys may join at any level.
+Cub Scouting is where most youth join the Scouting program, but boys may join at any level.
 Click here for more information about how to Join Cub Scouting.

 The Purposes of Cub Scouting

-Cub Scouting is a year-round family program designed for boys who are in the Kindergarten through fifth grade.
+Cub Scouting is a year-round family program designed for girls and boys who are in the Kindergarten through fifth grade.
 Parents, leaders, and organizations work together to achieve the purposes of Cub Scouting:

 - Character Development